 The Portfolio Architecture Service is a portfolio service that we offer.
-We have developed a number of model portfolios (the "Model Portfolios") comprised exclusively of a selection of Mackenzie Funds.
-The Mackenzie Funds in the Model Portfolios may consist of equity funds, fixed-income funds, alternative funds or a combination of such funds.
+We have developed a number of model portfolios (the "Model Portfolios") comprised exclusively of a selection of the Funds.
+The Funds in the Model Portfolios may consist of equity funds, fixed-income funds, alternative funds or a combination of such funds.
 There are Model Portfolios suitable for investors with different time horizons and tolerances for risk.
 Utilizing a Model Portfolio gives you the ability to invest in a portfolio of investments that are maintained to your specific needs.

 To be eligible for this service, you must

-- (a) invest a minimum of \$500,000 in Mackenzie Funds, exclusive of any investments in Series AR securities; and - (b) invest at least 51% of your portfolio in Series O, O5 and/or one or more of the: (i) Private Wealth Series; or (ii) series described as "private wealth series" in other simplified prospectuses under which the Mackenzie Funds are offered.
+- (a) invest a minimum of \$500,000 in Mackenzie Funds, exclusive of any investments in Series AR securities; and - (b) invest at least 51% of your portfolio in Series O, O5 and/or one or more of the Private Wealth Series.